How baryons affect halos and large-scale structure: a unified picture from the Simba simulation: Mass distribution across halos

 In the smaller panels below each of the larger panels, we show the relative difference between the HMF of the DMO run with respect to its counterpart in the fiducial \simba\ run, for all definitions of the halo boundaries considered.
 The horizontal dotted line simply marks the zero level, i.e. the level of perfect agreement.
 We notice that at all redshifts the HMF obtained with the \simba-Dark run matches the corresponding HMF in the fiducial-100 run within 20\% in the halo mass range $10^{10} \Msun < M_{\odot} < 10^{12} \Msun$, except for the case where $\Delta_{\rm c} = 2500$ at $z=2$ and $z=4$.
 It is expected that the presence of baryons has a more visible effect for the choice $\Delta_{\rm c} = 2500$: with this definition, the virial radius is smaller, and several works showed that the impact of baryons on the density profile within halos is more pronounced in the core \citep{Mashchenko_2008, Madau_2014, Pontzen_2012, Oman_2015, Onorbe_2015, Agertz_2016}.
 As we will later show, baryons appear to be indeed more concentrated in the centre of halos at higher redshift (Figure~\ref{fig:Omprof}).
 Interestingly, for all other definitions of the halo boundaries, the \simba-Dark results match the HMF of the fiducial-100 run with essentially the same precision.

 We notice that the relative difference between \simba-Dark and \simba\ $100 \hMpc$ is larger for $M_{\rm h}<10^{10} \Msun$, and at the high mass end ($M_{\rm h}>10^{12}-10^{13}\Msun$, depending on redshift).
 As mentioned above, low-mass halos are not well resolved, therefore the HMF is not reliable for $M_{\rm h }<10^{10} \Msun$.
 Regarding the high-mass end, the larger relative differences can be ascribed to the lower number of massive halos (see the Appendix~\ref{sec:convergence} for further convergence tests on the HMF).
+At $z<1$, there are typically $30-40$ and $10-20$ haloes in the largest mass bin ($M>10^{13.75} \Msun$) for $\Delta_{\rm c}=200$ and $\Delta_{\rm c}=500$, respectively, while for $\Delta_{\rm c}=2500$ the number of such massive haloes drops to $1-3$.
+At higher redshift, halos become scarcer at lower masses; the number of haloes is of order unity in all $M\gtrsim 10^{12.6} \Msun$ bins regardless of the definition of the halo boundaries.